 Business Development Across Industries

 Sometimes, business development goals require a company to negotiate a partnership with another.
 This means taking the development efforts beyond the border of a single company into another.
 There are might be tasks and jobs that a single company can’t perform well, or there might be suitable and cost-effective to outsource them or bond business partnerships.

 For instance, a manufacturer that has already been selling its products in European markets wants to expand its market to the US.
 There are many barriers along the way some of which are marketing, regulations, manufacturing, shipping, etc.

 It depends on the business development team to determine to enter the competitive US market themselves or form a partnership with a company over there.
 They should decide to manufacture the product in Europe and ship it to the US or start a new manufacturing line in the US.
-Maybe even outsource manufacturing process over there to cut shipping costs.
+Maybe even outsource manufacturing processes over there to cut shipping costs.
 These are the decisions that usually end up in the formation of business partnerships, they benefit both sides to some extent.

 Forming a business partnership is usual among all kinds of companies and industries, and can be achieved by a skilled negotiating team with good soft skills and networking techniques.
 We can say that all industries need one another, and no company can do all the work alone.
 So we have business partnerships, and it is essential for all businesses who want to improve.

 I must add that business partnership is not always a solution for business development.
 Sometimes it is solely for the purpose of cost-saving.
 Many companies are outsourcing their accounting, tax work, financial management, etc. to other firms.
 It is a proven cost-cutting solution.